Adaptive Fast Smooth Second-Order Sliding Mode Control for Attitude Tracking of a 3-DOF Helicopter: Controller and Observer Design

 Defining the tracking errors ${e_1} = {x_1} - {x_{\alpha d}}(t),{e_2} = {x_2} - {\dot x_{\alpha d}}(t),{e_3} = {x_3} - {x_{\beta d}}(t),{e_4} = {x_4} - {\dot x_{\beta d}}(t)$.
 Then the tracking error system is given by

 The control objective is then transformed into the design of finite-time controller so that ${e_1}$ and ${e_3}$ can converge to the origin or a small region of the origin.
-To facilitate the design of controllers, we express the state space model of the elevation and pitch channel in a unified form
+To facilitate the design of controllers, we express the models of the elevation and pitch channels in a unified form

 where ${f_i}$ and ${g_i},i = 1,2$ represent the dynamics of corresponding channels, which can be express as follows

 and the auxiliary control inputs ${v_1}$ and ${v_2}$ are defined as